dwelsh1/pw-pomish-starter/docs/DEVELOPER.md

 ## AI-Powered Copy Prompt Feature

-The Custom Steps Reporter includes an innovative **Copy Prompt** feature that generates AI-friendly prompts for failed tests, making it easy to get debugging assistance from AI tools like Cursor, ChatGPT, or Claude.
+The Specs Reporter includes an innovative **Copy Prompt** feature that generates AI-friendly prompts for failed tests, making it easy to get debugging assistance from AI tools like Cursor, ChatGPT, or Claude.

 ### How It Works